Signed Into Law

 Which agencies enforce SB703?

-SB703 is enforced by Texas Commission of Licensing and Regulation (TDLR) and Local Law Enforcement / District Attorneys (regarding Penal Code amendments).
+SB703 is enforced by Local Law Enforcement / District Attorneys (regarding Penal Code amendments) and Texas Commission of Licensing and Regulation (TDLR).

 Q

-The compliance urgency for SB703 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB703 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q